awsdocs/aws-proton-administrator-guide/doc_source/ag-env-update.md

 + Sets the deployment state to `CANCELLED`\.
 + Reverts the state of the resource to what it was before the deployment was started\.

+For more information on cancelling an environment deployment, see [CancelEnvironmentDeployment](https://docs.aws.amazon.com/proton/latest/APIReference/API_CancelEnvironmentDeployment.html) in the *AWS Proton API Reference*\.

 **Use the console and AWS CLI to make updates or cancel update deployments\.**

 **Update an environment using the console as shown in the following steps\.**